aspose-cells/Aspose.Cells-API-References/english/go-cpp/BuiltInDocumentPropertyCollection/Get_String/_index.md

 ## Get_String function

-Returns a <see cref="DocumentProperty"/> object by the name of the property.
+Returns a DocumentProperty object by the name of the property.

 ```go